api3-ecosystem/oev_priceupdate_example/README.md

 ## Making a Bid

-In order to make a bid in the OEV Auction House, we must deposit our OEV network ETH into the auction contract.
+In order to make a bid in the OEV Auction House, we must deposit our Arbitrum Sepolia ETH into the auction contract.
 We call the deposit function on the OEV auction house contract.

 ```
 npx hardhat run scripts/deposit.js